-- under £1,000 the budget holder shall have the discretion to decide whether or not to obtain quotations, but value for money must always be obtained; - from £1,001 to £10,000 the budget holder shall be required to obtain at least three quotations unless the requirement is waived by the Head of Finance or the Financial Controller; - from £10,001 to £50,000 the budget holder shall be required to obtain three written quotations unless the requirement is waived by the Chief Finance Officer; - over £50,001 all items will require a minimum of three competitive tenders unless the requirement is waived by the Chief Executive & Principal; - the award of contracts over £100,000 shall be reported to the Finance and Estates Committee.
+- Under £3,000 (except for Amazon orders, where threshold = £1,000) the budget holder shall have the discretion to decide whether or not to obtain quotations, but value for money must always be obtained. - From £3,001 to £20,000 the budget holder shall be required to obtain at least three quotations unless the requirement is waived by the Head of Finance or the Finance Manager. - From £20,001 to £PCR threshold the budget holder shall be required to obtain three written quotations unless the requirement is waived by the Chief Finance Officer. - Over £PCR threshold all items will require a minimum of three competitive tenders unless the requirement is waived by the Chief Executive & Principal. - The award of contracts over £100,000 shall be reported to the Finance and Estates Committee.